hmchen47/DevOps/Networking/CiscoCert/350-701.SCOR/SecTut/scorNotes.md

     - more complex and time comsuming
     - Diffie-Hellman: an asymmetric algorithm used to establish <span style="color: #bb6600;">a shared secret</span> for a symmetric key algorithm
     - RSA
-    - Elliptic Curve Cryptography (ECC): smaller key sizes, faster computation,as well as memory, energy and bandwidth savings
+    - Elliptic Curve Cryptography (ECC): smaller key sizes, faster computation, as well as memory, energy and bandwidth savings
   - functions of secret key cryptography (=? asymmetric key)
     - different keys for encryption and decryption
     - the capability to only <span style="color: #bb6600;">know one key on one side</span>